(This article was first published on Quantitative Finance & Technical Trading » r-bloggers, and kindly contributed to R-bloggers)

 Quantitative Finance, Technical Trading & Analysis.
 Fotis Papailias, Dimitrios Thomakos Fotis Quantitative Finance & Technical Trading R-Code Yahoo Finance Data Loading

-To leave a comment for the author, please follow the link and comment on his blog: Quantitative Finance & Technical Trading » r-bloggers.
+To leave a comment for the author, please follow the link and comment on their blog: Quantitative Finance & Technical Trading » r-bloggers.